JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/docs/src/tutorial.md

 gx = NLPModels.grad(pqn_adnlp, x) # compute the gradient
 ```
 Both `fx` and `gx` compute and accumulate respectively the element functions $\hat{f}_i$ and the element gradients $\nabla \hat{f}_i$.
-In addition, a `PQNNLPModel` store the value of each element gradient to perform partitioned quasi-Newton afterward.
+In addition, a `PartiallySeparableNLPModel` store the value of each element gradient to perform partitioned quasi-Newton afterward.

 ```@example PSNLP
 gx == NLPModels.grad(model, x)